Translucent504/getting_and_cleaning/README.md

 ```
 The loaded test tibble should be 180x68 dimensional.

+Refer to the [Codebook](CodeBook.md) for variable names and definitions and the details of transformations that are the result of running [run_analysis](run_analysis.R)

 # Project Requirements and Info:
 The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.
 You will be graded by your peers on a series of yes/no questions related to the project.
 You will be required to submit: